LGBTQ+ Equality

 Currently, federal law does not explicitly prohibit discrimination in employment, housing, public accommodations, federal funding, education, credit, and jury selection based on sexual orientation and gender identity.
 The Equality Act would amend existing civil rights laws to protect LGBTQ+ people from discrimination.

-Tell your State Legislators to Stop Attacks on LGBTQ+ People
+Tell your State Legislators: Stop Attacks on LGBTQ+ People

-2023 is already set to be a record-breaking year for anti-LGBTQ+ attacks at the state level, with over 400 anti-LGBTQ+ bills introduced in state legislatures across the country.
-In 2022, Over 300 such bills were introduced in state legislatures, while governors, state agencies, and local elected officials implemented a range of policies targeting transgender and non-binary people.
-Your state government has the power to protect the LGBTQ+ community through legislation, ballot initiatives, and more.
+In 2024, over 500 anti-LGBTQ+ bills were introduced in state legislatures, while governors, state agencies, and local elected officials implemented a range of policies targeting transgender and non-binary people.
+Tell your governor and state legislators to protect the LGBTQ+ community through legislation, ballot initiatives, and more.

 What's New